sgadhiya45/IMU_3D_Trajectory_Calculation/README.md

 ### 1.1 Description of Task and Basic Technologies

-- **Overall Task**: The primary objective is to compute precise 3D trajectories IMU data.
+- **Overall Task**: The primary objective is to compute precise 3D trajectories from IMU data.
 This involves filtering, processing, and visualizing sensor data and applying robust algorithms to achieve accurate motion tracking.

 - **Current Sensor Operation**:
   - **IMU Sensor**: Measures linear acceleration, angular velocity, and magnetic field in three dimensions.